-Figure on page 17 shows a basic diagram of all connected peripherals.
-The event system can directly connect together analog to digital converter, analog comparators, I/O port pins, the real-time counter, timer/counters, IR communication module (IRCOM), and USB interface.
+Figure 9-1 on page 19 shows a basic diagram of all connected peripherals.
+The event system can directly connect together analog and digital converters, analog comparators, I/O port pins, the real-time counter, timer/counters, IR communication module (IRCOM), and USB interface.
 It can also be used to trigger DMA transactions (DMA controller).
 Events can also be generated from software and the peripheral clock.